successible/cleanslate/README.md

 NEXT_PUBLIC_CONTACT_EMAIL=XXX
 ```

-1. Create a web service that builds from `main` of the public [Clean Slate repo](https://github.com/successible/cleanslate).
-Configure it for Docker and to deploy the `./Dockerfile`.
+1. Create a web service that builds and image from `main` of the public [Clean Slate repo](https://github.com/successible/cleanslate).
+Set the runtime as Docker.
 We recommend Render.com because it fairly priced and automates this process.
+However, any server that can build the `Dockerfile` and serve the container will do.
 Make sure to add the following environmental variables.

 ```bash
 # The domain you are hosting the web service (Hasura) at.
 Example: api.mydomain.com